What do counsellors do?

 What is a counsellor?

-A counsellor is someone you talk to about everyday issues.
-Sometimes just the act of talking about what’s going on helps you to see solutions you didn't know were there.
+A counsellor is a trained professional you talk to about the challenges in your life.
+The act of talking to a counsellor about what’s going on helps you to see solutions you didn't know were there.
 Counsellors often work in schools, universities, technical institutes, community health centres, family planning clinics and in private practice.
 In Australia, their level of training can vary, and the term ‘counsellor’ can be used to cover different mental health professional roles.

 If you’re feeling stressed, having problems at home, worrying about the future, being bullied – basically, if anything is causing you difficulty – these are all good reasons to talk to a counsellor.